huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cci_namespaces.md

 * `type` - (Optional, String) Specifies the CCI namespace type.
   The valid values are **general-computing** and **gpu-accelerated**.

-* `name` - (Optional, String) Specifies the unique name or keyword of the CCI namespace.
+* `name` - (Optional, String) Specifies th name of the specified CCI namespace.
-  This parameter can contain a maximum of 63 characters, which may consist of lowercase letters, digits and hyphens.
+  This parameter can contain a maximum of 63 characters, which may consist of lowercase letters, digits and hyphens, and must start and end with lowercase letters and digits.

 * `enterprise_project_id` - (Optional, String) Specifies the enterprise project ID in UUID format.